meker12/commerce-channels.en/help/channel-manager/process-orders.md

   In the storefront, you must cancel the entire order.
 Commerce does not allow partial cancellations.

-When Commerce orders are processed and [!Channel Manager] successfully synchronizes shipment, partial shipment, and cancellation updates to the [!DNL Walmart Marketplace], the order processing is complete.
+When Commerce orders are processed and [!DNL Channel Manager] successfully synchronizes shipment, partial shipment, and cancellation updates to the [!DNL Walmart Marketplace], the order processing is complete.

 >[!NOTE]
 >